webplatform/docs/tutorials/canvas_notearsgame/index.md

 ===Enemies===

-Now that we have bullets, let's add enemies to interact with our players.
+Now that we have bullets, let's add enemies to interact with our player.

    enemies = [];